neicnordic/sensitive-data-archive/sda-download/biohackathon/paper.md

 This in person collaboration helped on identifying the needs and closely work together on developing the sda-download and htsget server on meeting those needs and moving towards achieving the project goal.

+The project was focused on improving the data access part of the sensitive data archive infrastructure.
+The existing process of data access was cumbersome: user receiving the whole file even when only a small part of it was needed.
-We aim to implement the crypt4gh in the htsget-ts server and to enable support for crypt4gh edit lists.
-The authontication of requests/tickets need to be implemented so that the sda-download service can trust that a request came from the htsget-rs service as well as removing unnecesarry bytes from the file.
+To address this, the htsget-rs was extended to support access to encrypted data and it is planned to extend it further by implementing the crypt4gh and enabling support for crypt4gh edit lists.
+The sda-download service was also extended to support re-encryption of requested files and we aim to implement as well the authentication of requests/tickets so that the sda-download service can trust that a request came from the htsget-rs service as well as removing unnecessary bytes from the file.
 We also aim for a showcase where an encrypted file will be read over the htsget protocol.

 # GitHub repositories